 Start a task list of things you must accomplish as you move toward your business goal.
 These can be general in nature in the beginning and become more specific as you get ready to accomplish them.
 This becomes your business plan.
 Now, using this list of tasks estimate what you may have to BUY to complete it.
 Keep a spreadsheet of these costs and viola you have the beginning of a budget.
 You can find more about this process in our High Impact Business Planning program.

 If you have read my post The Search for Growth Continues you know that finance is a major factor in the growth model.
 Often entrepreneurs are focused on the wrong thing for their stage of growth.
 For example, they’re trying to get capital for new equipment when they haven’t even proven their business is capable of consistently achieving break even.

 Look at the improper focus here.
 New equipment is usually associated with expanding capacity.
 Why would you need more capacity if you are not even using the capacity you have to break even yet?
 This tells me you have another issue either you don’t understand your capacity OR your pricing is way off to begin with.
 If that is the case then fix these problems FIRST.
 If you add capacity in this scenario it won’t fix the other problems and you’ll end up with more debt and capacity to sell anyway.
-So, be sure you are focused on the right objective for your stage of growth so you don’t create more entrepreneur financial problems (see the table later in this post).
+So, be sure you are focused on the right objective for your stage of growth so you don’t create more entrepreneur financial problems (see the table).

 Growth Stage Financial Objectives & Sources

 If you know when you’ll need to add more sales people and how much it will cost you can start saving for it.
 Add this to your budget.

 Most owners don’t know which puts them in scramble mode when the time comes.
 When you need more sales capacity there are 1,000 other things going on, and if you haven’t properly prepared, when you get here you have to stop everything else in order to handle the financial problem you created.
 Take a lesson from the Boy Scouts and “Be Prepared!”